Construction And Engineering

 |For consultants and subconsultants for contracts solicited prior to July 1, 2014.|

 Earned Credit Program

-The Earned Credit Program (ECP) is a rewards initiative that allows contractors and subcontractors to earn bid credits toward future Tollway construction bids when they hire from a pool of qualified, pre-screened job candidates, including underemployed African-Americans, Latinos, Asian-Americans, women, eligible offenders and exonerated individuals, veterans and other Workforce Investment Act eligible individuals.
+The Earned Credit Program (ECP) is a rewards initiative that allows contractors and subcontractors to earn bid credits toward future Tollway construction bids when they hire from a pool of qualified, pre-screened job candidates, including underemployed African-Americans, Hispanics, Asian-Americans, women, eligible offenders and exonerated individuals, veterans and other Workforce Investment Act eligible individuals.

 Be Competitive with ECP

 Bid credits can afford contractors and subcontractors a bidding advantage in a highly competitive industry.
 A contractor can lower bids and increase the chances of winning contracts by applying ECP to construction bids.
-Subcontractor-earned credits can also be added to a prime contractor's bid in order to lower bids.
+Subcontractor-earned ECP credits can also be added to a prime contractor's bid in order to lower bids.

 ECP Hiring Portal